Nudism, Nudist and Nudity Throughout History

 Some of the greatest Renaissance minds in America included Walt Whitman, Henry David Thoreau, Benjamin Franklin, and President John Quincy Adams.
 Each of these men not only praised the taking of daily nude air baths, but also advocated nude swimming.
 President Adams could be seen frequently swimming and bathing naked in the Potomac.
 Walt Whitman wrote that man and nature could only be close if both were naked.
 He told of how the clothed in the cities were the ones who were dying of disease and illnesses and that nudity is not a crime or a sin, rather it is fear and the longing for respectability and power among the classes that is the real sin.

 As England was stuck and grounded in the Victorian Age, the Renaissance experienced in America and France began to spread around Europe.
-Although, at this point in time, nudism was accepted, it was only practiced by a small amount of the population.
-This acceptance spread to Germany, where it took a firm foothold and paved the way for not only acceptable nudism, but also the nudist movement.
+Although, at this point in time, nudity was accepted, it was only practiced by a small amount of the population.
+This acceptance spread to Germany, where it took a firm foothold and paved the way for not only acceptable social / public nudity, but also the nudist movement.

 Nudism vs. Naturism and Nudist vs. Naturist